 - Read our general travel advice before you go to help plan to stay safe and healthy.
 Find out what you need to do if you're travelling with children.

 - Get a health check and organise your travel vaccinations.
-Some vaccinations need to be done well in advance of your trip, particularly those that need several doses.
+Some vaccinations need to be done well before your trip, particularly those that need several doses.

-- Plan contingencies for what you would do if you end up overseas longer than expected due to travel restrictions, flight cancellations or testing positive to COVID-19.
+- Plan contingencies for what you would do if you end up overseas longer than expected.

 - Subscribe for updates and follow us on Facebook and Twitter.